-barbara heath and Blogroll and jeweller to the lost - commisions and jeweller to the lost - retail range and jeweller to the lost - sculpture and malcolm enright bespoke, blogging, collections, exhibition, fashion, the good things 4:05 pm
+barbara heath and Blogroll and jeweller to the lost - commisions and jeweller to the lost - retail range and jeweller to the lost - sculpture and malcolm enright bespoke, blogging, exhibition, fashion, recycling, sculpture - public art, the good things 4:05 pm

 Roy’s exhibit is going to Denmark soon to be shown at the 25th (Silver) Anniversary of the Danish Cabinet Makers Association showcase.

 The detail on the job bag: Commission © Bh Eight flower components for ‘Black Cube’.
 Bh Daisy design – Six larger (22mm) and two smaller flower each fitted to stainless steel round wire stem with small link attachment to allow slight movement.
 925 Silver with matt and burnished finish, smaller flowers have teal blue/red finish.

 Roy also had a stick pin made with the teal blue flower for himself.